 Spring may not have even sprung yet, but before you know it, we'll be in the dog days of summer.
 Planning ahead now can help make the months to come — and all the expenses that come with them — that much more manageable.
-So roll up your sleeves, get organized and tackle these five spring money to-dos to help set yourself up for success.
+So roll up your sleeves, get organized and tackle these four spring money to-dos to help set yourself up for success.

 1. Tackle Your Taxes